Dear Jane:

 If you answer no, the statement is obvious--blogging and bulletin boards are truly a painful reminder and walking away from them is like throwing out the OPKs and Follistim pens.
 The goodbye is truly shutting a chapter on your life and if you were to find yourself in a new place, you'd probably find a new method for support.
 Perhaps you'd join an expectant mother's club in your area--something that is the complete opposite to the online support that simply reminds you of infertility.

-But if you answered yes, it becomes like the boy in the Giving Tree, coming back whenever he needs something, but not sticking around to support the tree.
-Part of being in a community is being in that community and giving support as well as taking it.
+being in that community and giving support as well as taking it.
 It does not need to be support given at its loudest volume, but it does need to be a quiet whisper here and there to let people know that you're still around.
 You're still part of the community and you'll hold their hand when they're crying.
 On a strong day when you're feeling up to it, you'll even celebrate with them too.
 Post every few weeks or whenever the mood strikes.
 Comment every once in a while.
 Read a lot on days when you're feeling up to it and walk away from the computer on days when it's too difficult to see another person's belly shot.
 It's a middle ground that allows you to remain in the community while taking a rest.

 The IF/pg loss community is a pretty flexible, understanding community because we all get it.
 We all nod our head in agreement when someone mentions in a small voice how the happiness and success of others is like a dagger through the hearts of those still in the trenches.
 It's the age-old conundrum that defines infertility--I'm happy for you while being sad for me.
 No one would think less of you if you threw your hands in the air and said, "I really can't do this anymore."
 Sometimes people come back too, but you never know what kind of reception you'll get from those who remained in the community.